ultraschemer-microweb/microweb/README.md

 __But PostgREST is implemented in Haskell.__

-It's no problem to Microweb.
-Since PostgREST is REST, we can register it as a Microweb microservice, and put it under KeyCloak versioning control, and accessible to any client of Microweb Sample application.
+It's no problem for Microweb.
+Since PostgREST is REST, we can register it as a Microweb microservice, and put it under KeyCloak versioning control, accessible to any client of Microweb Sample client.

 Let's start assuming we just want to provide an Image Search to our users, so we'll configure PostgREST, and expose only one entity search: `image`.
-It'll be read only, by PostgREST configuration, and restricted to users with `user-manager` permissions.
+It'll be read only, by PostgREST configuration, and restricted to users with `user-manager-api` permissions.
 We don't want a user can search images from other users (_Obs.: we can implement a filter to restrict such searches, but this implementation is not objective of this README_).

 ##### 5.2.5.1.1.
 Installing and configuring PostgREST

 __TODO: continue from here__

+##### 5.2.5.1.2.
+Registering PostgREST `image` search as Microweb route

+__TODO__

 #### 5.2.5.2.
 Implementing complete reverse proxies